What Are Bird Talons?

-(noun) A bird's talon is the sharp, hooked claw at the end of the toe.
-Birds have one talon on every toe.
-Talons differ in shape and size depending on how the bird will use its talons and how worn individual talons may be.
+(noun) A bird's talons are the sharp, hooked claws at the end of the toes.
+Birds have one talon on every toe, and they may differ in shape and size depending on how the bird will use its talons and how worn individual talons may be.

 About Bird Talons

 On raptors, talons are often long and sharp, and proportionally thicker than on other birds for greater strength to pierce prey's hide or skin and cut into the victim sufficiently for a mortal wound.
 A raptor's talons must be strong enough to hold struggling prey until it dies or the bird can further injure its meal with its bill.

 Talons may be most commonly associated with raptors, but all birds have these sharp claws, and they all use them for a range of different purposes.
 While the exact ways a bird will use its talons depend on its individual needs and its foot and leg strength, common ways birds use their talons include:

 - Preening areas that cannot be reached with the bird's bill, such as the nape or head

 - Itching at parasites or insects in the feathers or on bare patches of skin

 - Gripping a surface while perched or unbalanced, such as in windy conditions

 - Climbing trees while foraging, particularly for woodpeckers, nuthatches, or creepers